Attractive Features of Paris, Tennessee for Work and Travel

-Henry County Medical Center is the major hospital in the community, located about 0.5 mile from Volunteer Drive and the several retirement centers built there.
+Henry County Medical Center is the major hospital in the community, located about 0.5 miles from Volunteer Drive and the several retirement centers built there.
 Volunteer Drive itself is named after the Volunteer Militia of Tennessee during the American Revolution.

 The medical center is a certified Pink Ribbon facility, earned for its research and treatment of cancer.
 This is not the only specialty of the hospital, however, and dozens of dedicated departments make health more accessible to Henry County.

 Manufacturing positions are the most often advertised job listings for Paris, equal in numbers to some of the most important medical care jobs available.

 Vacancies listed increased from December 2012, to 1,600 in December 2014 and to 1,800 by May 2016.

 In May 2018, job listings included over 1,200 openings, with a very low unemployment rate of 4.10% in December 2017.

 Major successful industries in Paris and Henry County since 2000:

 - Manufacturing concerns*

 - Tourist attractions

 - Food services from grocery stores to a range of dining places